data-dot-all/dataall/pages/architecture.md

 - It is encrypted at rest with AWS KMS customer managed key (CMK).

 ### AWS Lambda OpenSearch Handler
+This Lambda function performs operations on the Catalog OpenSearch cluster: queries, upserts, deletes of items.

+- It is written in Python 3.8.
+- It is stored on AWS CodeArtifact which ensures third party libraries availability, encryption using AWS KMS and auditability through AWS CloudTrail.
+- data.all base image for Lambda functions is an AWS approved Amazon Linux base image, and does not rely on Dockerhub.
+Docker images are built with AWS CodePipeline and stored on Amazon ECR which ensures image availability, and vulnerabilities scanning.

-### Monitoring
+### Monitoring with CloudWatch and CloudWatch RUM
+As part of the deployment, data.all deploys monitoring AWS resources with CDK and ultimately in CloudFormation.
+These include AWS CloudWatch Alarms on the infrastructure: on Aurora DB, on the OpenSearch cluster, on API errors...
-Operation teams can subscribe to a topic on Amazon SNS to receive near real time alarms notifications when issues are occurring on the infrastructure (DDoS attack, Database session limits...)
+Operation teams can subscribe to a topic on Amazon SNS to receive near real time alarms notifications when issues are occurring on the infrastructure.

+Additionally, we enable [CloudWatch RUM](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch-RUM.html) to collect and view client-side data about your web application performance from actual user sessions in near real time.

 ## Linked Environments <a name="environment"></a>

-## data.all Environments security

 ### Overview

 An environment on data.all is an AWS account that verifies two
 conditions:

-1.  data.allPivotRole IAM role is created on the AWS account and trusts data.all deployment account.
+1.  pivotRole IAM role is created on the AWS account and trusts data.all deployment account.
 2. AWS account is bootstrapped with CDK and is trusting data.all deployment account.

-### data.all Pivot Role ExternalId
+### pivotRole ExternalId

-Each data.all environment must have an AWS IAM role named **data.allPivotRole** that trusts data.all's deployment account, so that it could assume that role and do AWS operations like list AWS Glue database tables etc\...
+Each data.all environment must have an AWS IAM role named **pivotRole** that trusts data.all's deployment account, so that it could assume that role and do AWS operations like list AWS Glue database tables etc\...

-The **data.allPivotRole** is secured with an **externalId** that the pivot role must be created with otherwise the STS AssumeRole operation will fail.
+The **pivotRole** is secured with an **externalId** that the pivot role must be created with otherwise the STS AssumeRole operation will fail.
 This is a recommended pattern from AWS see [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user_externalid.html) to